sparkfunX/IOTA-ARTIC-R2-Module/README.md

 ## Arduino Library

-The [SparkFun ARGOS ARTIC R2 Arduino Library](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library) contains a full set of examples to get you up and running with the ARTIC R2 Breakout.
+The [SparkFun ARGOS ARTIC R2 Arduino Library](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library) contains a full set of examples to get you up and running with IOTA.
+Simply uncomment the _**#define IOTA**_, change the pins numbers if you need to, and away you go!

 ## Repository Contents

 - [**/Hardware**](./Hardware) - Eagle PCB, SCH and LBR design files
-- [**LICENSE.md**](./LICENSE,md) - contains the licence information
+- [**LICENSE.md**](./LICENSE.md) - contains the licence information

 ## Thanks

-The ARTIC R2 module is a remix of the reference design kindly provided by the Arribada Initiative and Icoteq Ltd.
+The ARTIC R2 module is a remix of the reference design kindly provided by the [Arribada Initiative](https://arribada.org/) and Icoteq Ltd.